AliceO2Group/AliceO2Group.github.io/quickstart/binaries.markdown

 ## On your own machine

-The following operating systems should be supported:
+The following Operating System (OS) is supported:

-  * RHEL 7 (and newer)
+  * RHEL 7

+moreover the following OSes:

+* Centos 8
-  * Ubuntu 16.04/Debian 7 (and newer)
+* Ubuntu 18.04 / Debian 7 (and newer)

-MacOS is not supported.
+* macOS Catalina

+are supported on a best effort basis for development and analysis needs.

 ### Setup